Progress

-The ABCs of CPR have been modified and are now "CAB".
+The ABC's of CPR have been modified and are now "CAB".
 The focus of CPR will now be on Circulation.
-Studies have shown that the sooner compressions are initiated the better the victim’s chance of survival. the newest guidelines emphasize giving compressions with minimal breaks for assessments and ventilations. many of the changes do not apply to professional-level courses like this.
+Studies have shown that the sooner compressions are initiated the better the victim’s chance of survival. the newest guidelines emphasize giving compressions with minimal breaks for assessments and providing ventilations. many of the changes do not apply to professional level courses like this.
 Lay-Rescuers will no longer check for breathing or circulation.
 There have also been changes in the rate and depth of compressions.
 All updates are included in this Healthcare Provider level course.

 Determine Responsiveness and Activate EMS